kaushikvarman/MyGrind/README.md

 Hi There,

 I’m Kaushik.
 I completed my masters in CS in may2023.
-Since then I’ve been working very hard to get a full time job.
+Since then I’ve been working very hard to get a job.
 Built a complete end-end ecommerce website.
 Learned AWS Cloud and completed a certification.
 Started learning SQL and solved 400+ problems.
 Started learning SnowFlake but didn’t have enough money to attempt certification.
 Started learning Azure Databricks with PySpark.
 Completed learning spark theory.
 Started learning data modeling.

 I used to spend most of the time applying for jobs.
 Probably I may have applied around 800+, but all I received was rejection mails.
 Still even after so many rejections I stay myself motivated.